becloudway/serverless-data-pipeline/README.md

 Via this way it is possible to do real time analytics for traffic on all separate measurement locations in Belgium.

 ## Instruction

+For now all infrastructure is defined as IaC except for the Kinesis Data Analytics application.
+This needs to be added in `yaml` in a later phase.

 * set your profile and region in `serverless.yml`
 * tail logs: `serverless logs -f functionName -t` eg: `serverless logs -f PublishTrafficData -t`